rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 We will implement a prompt template as an input to the LLM wrapper.
 See code marked `# [Step 1.4d]`.

+### Make a Reusable LLM Wrapper Class

+We will refactor the `SimpleLLM` function to return an instance of new class called `OllamaLLMServer`.
+Currently, `SimpleLLM` returns a query function, but by changing it to return a class instance, we can more easily add functionality in the future.
+The `OllamaLLMServer` class will serve as a reusable wrapper for interacting with the Ollama LLM server, encapsulating the query functionality and allowing for easier expansion of features.

 # Version 2 -- Simple RAG

 # Version 3 -- RAG Pipeline